(Top 20 Colour Cube by VA)

 11. Syd Barrett’s Pink Floyd, late 1966/early 1967, at the UFO, London

-For me, “Pink Floyd” are a British psychedelic group lead by Syd Barrett, who in 1967 released a stunning string of 45s and one of the all-time great rock debuts, followed by a damn good sophomore effort in ‘68.
-After that, Barrett was out of the band, and the other guys went on to make a bunch of other albums, bits and pieces of which I like up until 1975 (during which time there was the also-brilliant The Madcap Laughs and Barrett).
+For me, “Pink Floyd” first and foremost are a British psychedelic group lead by Syd Barrett, who in 1967 released a stunning string of 45s and one of the all-time great rock debuts, followed by a damn good sophomore effort in ‘68.
+After that, Barrett was out of the band, and the other guys went on to make a bunch of other albums, chunks of which I like up until 1975 (during which time there was the also-brilliant The Madcap Laughs and Barrett … and, ok, I am partial to Wish You Were Here).

-As you can surmise, I’m all about Barrett and his vision, and it is during his time as head-Pink, delivering his unhinged nursery crime lyrics amid sensory-bewildering live shows.
+As you can surmise, I’m more about Barrett and his vision, and it is during his time as head-Pink, delivering his unhinged nursery crime lyrics amid sensory-bewildering live shows.
 It’s during this period of later ‘66 or early ‘67, before Barrett became irreversibly damaged after steadily ingesting a battalion’s worth of vitamin A for some time, wherein I would most liked to have seen the band deliver one of their famed live cosmic freak-outs.
 The venue of preference would be London’s premiere psychedelic club, the UFO, where the early Floyd were favourites.

 During the performance, the cameramen seem to be shooting as little as they can of Syd, who at this point was becoming seriously undone.
 He often makes an effort to lipsync.